Gabb-c/pokenode-ts/README.md

-# pokenode-ts
+# Pokenode-ts

-**A lightweight Node.js wrapper for the PokéAPI with built-in types.
-An easy way to integrate your app with the PokéAPI.**
+**Pokenode-ts** is a lightweight Node.js wrapper for the PokéAPI with built-in types.
+It provides an easy way to integrate your application with the PokéAPI.

 ## Features